benyaminbidabad/animated_graph/Readme.md

 https://www.youtube.com/watch?v=K1LezPnJZtk&t=244s

-It will allow to creat animated graphs.
+It will allow to create animated graphs.

 The principles is simple.
 A base graph is created in a function.
 Then using the FuncAnimation package it is animated.